 “To get used to the new way of working internally, we started a pilot of 8 weeks with two of our suppliers: Festo and Nieuwe Weme Groep.
 We deliberately opted for these suppliers because Festo would work through the entire SAP integration and the New Weme Group via the Tradecloud web portal.
 We were able to test how delivery of orders and receipt of confirmations would work through both methods.
 We wanted to know whether our expectations and those of our suppliers would correspond to reality and against which technical hurdles we might encounter.
 The pilot proved particularly useful for this.
 From our side there were a number of additional wishes.
 In addition, you learn to work well with the platform.
 We wanted to build in a few more steps to make it easier for ourselves and the suppliers.”

-In the pilot it was exclusively order handling.
-Is Eric considering including other processes in the procurement platform?
-“Early next year we start with the catalog function.
-Our suppliers can then include their items with specifications in the portal which it synchronizes directly with SAP.
-This increases the reliability of your article data.”
+The pilot focused exclusively on the Orders module (including confirmations and communication).
+Is Eric considering including other processes in the supply chain platform?
+“We will start with the catalog function at the beginning of next year.
+Our suppliers can then include their items with specifications in the portal which synchronizes them directly with SAP.
+This further increases the reliability of your article data.

-“The experiences so far are good.
-Festo is also enthusiastic about this way of working because they were already used to working with Tradecloud.
-Sending e-mail is really a thing of the past.
-In the short term we will join a number of other suppliers such as Van Egmond, Bosch Rexroth, Fabory and Unidrive.
-I expect that ultimately 80 to 90 percent of our suppliers will work with Tradecloud.
-We now focus on the suppliers of purchase parts.
-The suppliers of make parts (materials made on our specifications such as turning and milling work) will follow as soon as we can send the drawings via Tradecloud.”
+“The experiences so far have been good.
+Festo also applauds this way of working because they were already used to working with Tradecloud.
+Fortunately, sending e-mail is really a thing of the past.
+In the short term we will be connecting a number of other suppliers such as Van Egmond, Bosch Rexroth, Fabory and Unidrive.
+I expect that eventually 80 to 90 percent of our suppliers will work with Tradecloud.
+We currently focus on suppliers of purchase parts.
+The suppliers of fabricated parts (materials made to our specifications such as turning and milling) will follow as soon as we can also send the drawings via Tradecloud.”

-Eric thinks that this improvement will increase the efficiency and reliability of delivery of the factory even further.
+Eric thinks that this improvement will further increase the efficiency and reliability of the factory.
 “Ultimately, we can do more work with the same amount of people.
-We now have a much better insight into what comes on time and what comes too late.
-If you know this early in the process then we are more likely to solve problems with an alternative.
+We now have a much better understanding of what comes on time and what comes too late.
+The earlier in the process you know this, the greater the chance that you can switch with an alternative.
 I see the factory as my most important internal customer.
-If it has to stop halfway through the production because a material is missing, your efficiency will decrease enormously.
-We should therefore allow this to happen as little as possible.”
+If it has to stop halfway through production because a material is missing, your efficiency will drop dramatically.
+We are therefore committed to making that happen as little as possible.”

 “A lot of data that you build up within the system is of strategic importance to me.
 Within the framework of Supplier Relation Management, I can make specific agreements with suppliers and record them in the form of an SLA.
 You will then have a more transparent process with your suppliers.
 It is clear what has been agreed and you can then compare this with the actual performance.
 In terms of insights we definitely improve.
 My supplier now sees the same as we do on his screen.
 We agree on the data we see there and on the agreements that we make together.
 That is why we do not have to move Excel lists back and forth and that saves a lot of discussion, for example about the measurement method.
 The suppliers can also use this method to improve their performance.
 For example, it becomes clear how you, as a supplier, perform against your competing colleagues.
 I do not use this information as a means to scare suppliers, but as a means to have a good conversation about how we can become even better together.
 I am convinced that this will be the new way of operational purchasing and information sharing.”

-- Quooker : share data with suppliers in Asia
+- Quooker : Share data with suppliers in China